ScyllaDB powers real-time AI with low latency, high throughput, and billion-scale data.

 ANNEX II

-The following description reviews the technical and organizational measures implemented by ScyllaDB as the data importer to ensure an appropriate level of security, taking into account the nature, scope, context and purpose of the processing, and the risks for the rights and freedoms of natural persons.
+The following description reviews the technical and organizational measures implemented by ScyllaDB to ensure an appropriate level of security, taking into account the nature, scope, context and purpose of the Processing, and the risks for the rights and freedoms of natural persons.

 Access to the ScyllaDB’s database is highly restricted in order to ensure that only the relevant personnel who have received prior approval can access the database.
-ScyllaDB’s has also implemented appropriate safeguards related to remote access and wireless computing capabilities.
-Employees are assigned private passwords that allow strict access or use to Personal Data, all in accordance with such employee’s position, and solely to the extent such access or use is required.
+ScyllaDB has also implemented appropriate safeguards related to remote access and wireless computing capabilities.
+Employees are required to choose unique and complex passwords that allow strict access or use, all in accordance with such an employee’s position, and solely to the extent such access or use is required.
 There is constant monitoring of access to the Personal Data and the passwords used to gain access.
-ScyllaDB is using automated tools to identify non-human login attempts and rate-limiting login attempts to minimize the risk of a brute force attack.
+ScyllaDB is using automated tools to identify non-human login attempts and rate-limiting login attempts to minimize the risk of a brute force attack, in addition multi-factor authentication is enforced.

-User authentication measures have been put in place in order to ensure that access to Personal Data is restricted solely to those employees who have been given permission to access it and to ensure that the Personal Data is not accessed, modified, copied, used, transferred or deleted without specific authorization for such actions to be done.
-Any access to Personal Data, as well as any action performed involving the use of Personal Data requires a password and user name, which is routinely changed, as well as blocked when applicable.
+User authentication measures have been put in place to ensure that access to Customer Personal Data is restricted solely to those employees who have been given permission.
+Any access requires a password and a second authentication factor, as well as blocked when applicable.
 Each employee is able to perform actions solely in accordance with the permissions granted to him by ScyllaDB.
-Furthermore, ScyllaDB conducts ongoing reviews of the employees who have been given authorization to access Personal Data, in order to assess whether such access is still required.
-ScyllaDB revokes access to Personal Data immediately upon termination of employment.
-Authorized individuals can only access Personal Data that are located in their individual profiles.
+ScyllaDB revokes access immediately upon termination of employment.

 ScyllaDB maintains backup policies and associated measures.
 Such backup policies include permanent monitoring of operational parameters as relevant to the backup operations.
 Furthermore, ScyllaDB’s servers include an automated backup procedure.
 ScyllaDB also conducts regular controls of the condition and labelling of data storage devices for data security.
 ScyllaDB ensures that regular checks are carried out to determine whether it is possible to undo the backup, as required and applicable.

 External penetration test is performed on an annual basis.
 The penetration tests include, among others, procedures to prevent customers, groups of individuals, or other entities from accessing confidential information other than their own.
-The penetration tests and security scans are performed by a reputable Third-party vendor.
+The penetration tests and security scans are performed by a reputable third-party vendor.
 In addition, ScyllaDB conducts vulnerability scans designed to identify potential vulnerabilities or misconfigurations on a periodic basis and after any significant change in the environment.
 Actions are taken to remediate identified deficiencies on a timely basis.
-Vulnerability scans is performed using external tools, in order to detect potential security breaches

-In some cases, encryption is based on underline cloud provider services, in some cases it is implemented as part of ScyllaDB Enterprise.
+ScyllaDB implements encryption at rest of Customer Personal Data as well as encryption in transit of all communication on and to the service, as well as communication between elements in the Services.
+In some cases, encryption is based on underlying cloud provider services, in some cases it is implemented as part of ScyllaDB Enterprise.
 Encryption between ScyllaDB customers and the ScyllaDB application is enabled using a minimum HTTPS TLS 1.2 authenticated tunnel.

 ANNEX III